 - 1. Complete the enclosed SAP appeal form. - Include the student's statement which identifies the mitigating circumstances that led to SAP not being maintained.
-In the first appeal, since SAP is cumulative, the student must address all unearned coursework which appears on the Montreat College transcript. - 3.
-Provide supporting documentation, such as statement from the doctor, death notice, etc. - 4.
-Include the student's degree audit, which may be obtained from the Office of Records and Registration.
+In the first appeal, since SAP is cumulative, the student must address all

-Include the student's Montreat College identification number, or Social Security number, current address, and communication information.
+- unearned coursework, which appears on the Montreat College transcript. - 3.
+Provide supporting documentation, such as statement from the doctor, death notice, etc. - Include the student's degree audit, which may be obtained from the Registrar's Office. - Include the student's Montreat College identification number, or Social Security number, current address, and communication information.